-If you need an enterprise-grade architecture for your WordPress site, here are some of the best options.
+If you need enterprise-grade architecture for your WordPress site, here are some of the best options.
 Do pick their plan according to your monthly traffic requirement.

-For long I stopped myself moving away from shared hosting to a WordPress managed hosting, but once I did; I never had to look back.
+For a long I stopped myself from moving away from shared hosting to a WordPress managed hosting, but once I did; I never had to look back.
 Right now ShoutMeLoud is hosted on Kinsta hosting & you can see the performance yourself.

 I have already added custom post types ( Deals) and using EDD for ShoutMeLoud store.
 Even after adding so many features, I haven’t experienced any performance issues so far.

 Your turn to help the community:

 How are you managing your high-traffic WordPress site?
-Comment with your monthly page-views & hosting you are using for your WordPress website?
+Comment with your monthly page views & hosting you are using for your WordPress website.

 For further reading:

 - WPEngine Review: One WordPress Engine You Should Never Drive

 - WPEngine Vs. Kinsta hosting: Which one is right for you?